 Why do this exploration with Anna?

 Glad you asked!
-The Retirement Clarity program I’ve developed draw on my experience, creativity, training, natural strengths, values and energy.
+The Retirement Clarity program I’ve developed draws on my experience, creativity, training, natural strengths, values and energy.
 Added to that, I deliberately chose to offer the best possible assessment tools to augment the program’s content.
 The individual coaching session and program fees reflect this.
-I’m also now an instructor in the Bloom community.
-Please have a look at Hello Bloomers for more information.
-This is what I bring to my retirement clarity work, regardless of how or where I deliver it:
+Online facilitation for groups is also possible; contact me for information.
+In both delivery models, this is what I bring to my retirement clarity work:

 Experience.
 This includes my own purposeful career transition, my quest into the heart of Me, my discovery of my calling, stepping across my own Line of Courage, and living a meaningful life I love.

 Creativity.
 In my experience and research, I saw the opportunity to create a combined head-and-heart program delivered in a blended model of facilitation, coaching and teaching.
 The result is Work/Life Clarity for youth, mid-career professionals and Retirement Clarity for those approaching (or in) retirement.
 The supplemental ‘heartwork’ and other reflective exercises deepen your learning, and also often include a creative approach.

-Training: I consciously and joyfully choose to devote time, effort and funds toward developing my expertise.
+Training: I consciously and joyfully choose to devote time, effort and funds toward the further development of my expertise.
 Specifically, I’m a certified facilitator of The Passion Test and Lumina Spark Personality Assessment, as well as a certified Retirement Coach.
 I have also studied for 2 years as an Energy Practitioner.
 Additionally, I have expert subject-matter mentors who inspire and teach me, and for whom I’m deeply grateful: Erin Caldwell, Ingrid Bergmann and Janice Parviainen.

 Strengths: I have a warm and open communication style that puts people at ease and feel safe.
 I easily see potential, detect patterns and identify themes.
 I’m a natural listener who is highly intuitive and reads people well.
 Optimistic by nature, I energize and inspire others.
 My coaching approach is light-hearted, and very accepting.